-It is a Village by name but for the foster children and parents who live here, it is simply referred to as home.
+It is a Village by name but for the children in care and parents who live here, it is simply referred to as home.

 The lush green trees almost exceed climbing heights for the children.
 Almost!
 Squirrels run, rabbits will hop in to say hello, and the only sound drowning out the birds are the kids … and that is most heartwarming sound of all.
 And then of course there’s the healthy competition on the sports court.
 The kids are out there at every opportunity.
 Even in the middle of winter they’ll be out there shooting hoops.

 But more than the five big, beautiful homes and the picturesque setting, the Village represents a unique model of healing.
 It functions to provide some of the very things that these children have lost.
 The Village provides a sense of community, connection and belonging, in a system where isolation is all too frequent.
-This Village shouts to kids in foster care, “You Matter!.”
+This Village shouts to kids in care, “You Matter!.”

 As much as we try to be the teachers, we learn from these kids on a daily basis.
 We witness them working out their differences playing in the yard, communicating EXACTLY what they are feeling, and always willing to give others a second chance.

-We also support further foster families in the community, meaning our greater Village comprises a total of 12 homes with 15 Caregivers, 40 children, and 5 youth in transition.
-We own the five foster homes and Village Centre on our wooded 2.5 acre campus, with the other seven homes integrated in the surrounding geographic area.
+We also support further foster families in the community, meaning our greater Village comprises a total of 10 homes with 18 Caregivers, 40 children, and 5 youth transitioning out of care.
+We own the five homes and Village Centre on our wooded 2.5 acre site, with the other five homes integrated in the surrounding geographic area.
 Through a $450,000 capital campaign from 2014 – 2017, we built five much-needed transition suites for homeless youth who age out of the foster care system when they turn 19.